Elon Musk makes $43 billion cash takeover offer for Twitter | Business

 Elon Musk makes $43 billion cash takeover offer for Twitter

-Billionaire entrepreneur Elon Musk took aim at Twitter Inc with a $43 billion cash takeover offer on Thursday, with the Tesla CEO saying the social media giant needs to be taken private to grow and become a platform for free speech.
+Billionaire entrepreneur Elon Musk took aim at Twitter Inc with a $43 billion cash takeover offer on Thursday, with the Tesla CEO saying the social media company needs to be taken private to grow and become a platform for free speech.
 "Twitter has extraordinary potential.
-I will unlock it," Musk, who is already the company's second-largest shareholder, said in a letter to the San Francisco-based company's board on Wednesday.
+I will unlock it," Musk, who is already the San Francisco-based company's second-largest shareholder, said in a letter to its board on Wednesday.
 The offer was made public in a regulatory filing on Thursday.

-Musk's offer price of $54.20 per share represents a 38% premium to Twitter's April 1 close, the last trading day before his 9.1% stake in the social media platform was made public.
-Musk, the richest person in the world according to a tally by Forbes, rejected an invitation to join Twitter's board this week after disclosing his stake, a move analysts said signaled his takeover intentions as a board seat would have limited his shareholding to just under 15%.
+His offer price of $54.20 per share represents a 38% premium to Twitter's April 1 close, the last trading day before his 9.1% stake in the social media platform was made public.
+Musk - the world's richest person with a $273.6 billion fortune according to a Forbes tally - rejected an invitation to join Twitter's board this week after disclosing his stake, a move analysts said signaled his takeover intentions as a board seat would have limited his shareholding to just under 15%.

+Investors were not immediately convinced.
+Shares of Twitter about were flat to slightly lower in midday trading.
+Some argued Musk's bid undervalued the micro-blogging platform that has become a global means of communication for individuals and world leaders.
+Saudi Arabia's prince Alwaleed bin Talal tweeted from his verified account about the deal.
+Describing himself as one of the "largest & long-term shareholders of Twitter," he said Musk's offer undervalued the company and he rejected it.

 'SERIAL UNDERPERFORMER' Twitter's lower-than-expected user additions in recent months have raised doubts about its growth prospects, even as it pursues big projects such as audio chat rooms and newsletters.